 Diminished Value Claims Explained

-Your car is worth less after a crash, even after it has been repaired.
-A diminished value claim pays you the difference between what your car was worth before the accident and what it's worth now.
-But you can only make a diminished value claim in certain states and if you didn't cause the accident.
+Cars are worth less after a crash, even if repairs make it seem "good as new."
+A diminished value insurance claim pays you the difference between what your car was worth before the accident and what it's worth now.

 Find Cheap Auto Insurance Quotes in Your Area